Judy Dyble: Last work

 Dyble spent most of 2015 and the early part of 2016 writing her autobiography with the assistance of Dave Thompson.
 An Accidental Musician was published in April 2016 by Soundcheck Books.
 During 2016–17, Dyble concentrated on finishing a new album of her work—Summer Dancing — with various collaborators, and a new collection of songs recorded with Andy Lewis which was released in August 2017.
 She recorded a duet with David Longdon on "The Ivy Gate" with Big Big Train for the album Grimspound, which was released in April 2017.

 Dyble performed at Fairport's Cropredy Convention Festival with her own Band of Perfect Strangers; and she also appeared with the surviving original members of Fairport Convention, celebrating the 50th Anniversary of the formation of the band in 2017.
 The songs sung by the "early years" line-up were "Time Will Show The Wiser", "I Don't Know Where I Stand" and "Reno Nevada".
 All three songs were often performed in the first year of the band's live performances in 1967–68.

 In 2018, she released the album Earth is Sleeping on Acid Jazz Records whose final track was titled "Newborn Creatures"; it is not clear how this album related to the aborted 2009 album.
 It featured collaborations with The Fierce and the Dead's Matt Stevens and King Crimson's Pat Mastelotto.

 A new album in collaboration with David Longdon, Between A Breath and a Breath, containing seven new songs with lyrics written by Dyble and music by Longdon, was released in September 2020.

-Dyble died on 12 July 2020 at the age of 71.
+Dyble died on 12 July 2020, at the age of 71, in Oxfordshire.
 She had lung cancer in the years leading up to her death, and revealed the diagnosis in November 2019 when she began chemotherapy.